CJohnDesign/resume-site.md/README.md

 ## 🙏 Acknowledgments

-- **Bolt.new** for inspiring the hackathon and providing the deployment platform
+- **Bolt.new** for inspiring the hackathon and providing the perfect deployment platform
 - **OpenAI** for the powerful GPT-4 API
 - **Vercel** for the excellent development experience
 - **Tailwind CSS** for the utility-first styling approach